zijunj/CS506_Lab2/README.md

 ## Example Workflow

-1. Select your favorite image file (e.g., `'favorite_image.png'`) and place it in your working directory.
+1. Select your favorite image file and place it in your working directory.
 2. In the `__main__()` function:
     - Set `image_path` to your selected image file.
     - Set `output_path` to where you want to save the side-by-side result (e.g., `'compressed_image.png'`).